Charles de Gaulle — "One does not make war with sentiment."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I am too old to be a democrat."
+"I am too big to be small."

 French general and statesman who led the Free French Forces from London during WWII and founded France's Fifth Republic in 1958.
 Closely associated with Winston Churchill (wartime British ally and rival) and Konrad Adenauer (postwar German Chancellor and reconciliation partner).
 For an intellectual contrast, see Philippe Pétain, Marshal of France and Vichy collaborationist head of state — Pétain's June 1940 armistice with Nazi Germany was the surrender de Gaulle's London BBC broadcasts publicly rejected — postwar French identity is structured around which one was right, the surrender path or the resistance.